-On the last day of the April School holidays, seven budding biologists headed to the Perth hills to discover the many wild, harmful and dangerous creatures living in Australia.
+On the last day of the April School holidays, seven budding biologists who work with our Youth Services headed to the Perth hills to discover the many wild, harmful and dangerous creatures living in Australia.

 After a stop at Sculpture Park for an adventure through the magnificent playground, followed by a yummy homemade wrap, our biologists were soon clambering back on board the vehicles heading for the Perth Hills Discovery Centre to meet the creatures.